 There are many causes of kidney stones including obesity, a diet that is high in salt, sugar, or protein, and family history of kidney stones.
 Dehydration is also a common cause of kidney stones which is another reason to stay hydrated, especially if you live in a hot or humid climate.

 The most common symptoms of kidney stones include; pain while urinating or feeling a constant need to urinate.
-Other common symptoms include: abdominal, side, or back pain, blood in your urine, sweating, nausea and vomiting.
+Other common symptoms include; abdominal or back pain, pain on one side of the lower back, blood in your urine, sweating, nausea and vomiting.